Mysterious inscription

 References

-- Thomas C. Oden.
+1. Thomas C. Oden.
 The African Memory of Mark: Reassessing Early Church Tradition.
 2011.
 ISBN-10: 083083933X.

-Landmarks of Palestine
+Wonders of Palestine

 Christian monasteries

-Christian monasteries have proven to be a very significant element in history, influencing politics, science, architecture and art.
-Often monasteries themselves serve as collectories of written works, art and crafts.
+Christian monasteries have proven to be a very significant element in history, influencing politics, science, architecture, and art.
+Often monasteries themselves serve as collectories of written works, art, and crafts.

-Recommended books
+WorldYellow Recommended books

 Catalogue of the Syriac Manuscripts in St. Mark’s Monastery

-This book is a reproduction of Philoxenos Dolabani’s handwritten catalogue of the Syriac, Karshuni, and Arabic manuscripts located in St. Mark’s Syrian Orthodox Monastery in Jerusalem, one of the most important Christian manuscript collections in the Middle East.
+This book is a reproduction of Philoxenos Dolabani’s handwritten catalog of the Syriac, Karshuni, and Arabic manuscripts located in St. Mark’s Syrian Orthodox Monastery in Jerusalem, one of the most important Christian manuscript collections in the Middle East.
 Dolabani was one of the greatest scholars of Syriac of the twentieth century and this manuscript is an important resource for all interested in Syriac and Christian Arabic.

 HELLO, I JUST WANNA KNOW IF I CAN USE THIS PICTURE FOR A VIDEO, THAT WILL BE A LINK OF A QR code IN A PRINTED STUDY BIBLE, AS AI CAN READ, IT SAYS THAT IS CC 2.0 FREE TO USE, BUT THAT I MAY GIVE APPROPIATE CREDIT OF THE AUTOR.